darchives/autoforms-5-array-bug/readme.md

 Expected Behavior
 =================

-Items that are removed by the autoforms should be removed in the database, and not rendered as empty elements.
+Items that are removed by AutoForm should be removed from the database, and not rendered as empty elements.